blaumeise20/date-timeout-interval/README.md

 * `start(): this`

   Starts the timer.
 If the timer is currently paused, it will resume the timer.
+If the timer is already done, it will reset it and start as normal.

+* `start(timeMS: number): this`

+  Starts the timer with the given time. **Only works, if the timer is not running or paused!**

 * `stop(): this`